The Ultimate 14-Day Machu Picchu and the Galápagos Islands Itinerary

 On Day 7 of your trip, you are going to want to get up early and fly to the Galápagos Islands to start the second phase of your amazing adventure.
 Like Machu Picchu, the Galápagos can be a challenging place to get to.
 If you are booking a tour, then a lot of the logistics will be handled for you.

 This is one reason that I strongly recommend booking a tour instead of trying to tour the islands on your own.
 However, if you want to tour the Galápagos on your own, it isn’t an impossible feat.
-No matter how you decide to visit, I would strongly recommend reviewing my Guide to Getting to the Galápagos Island below before you decide to make any travel arrangements.
+No matter how you decide to visit, I would strongly recommend reviewing my Guide to Getting to the Galápagos Islands below before you decide to make any travel arrangements.

 DAY 8 – 12 – Tour the Galápagos Islands